Book a free initial consultation

 Free initial consultation: book now

-Attorney Peter Harlander is a Senior Partner at Harlander & Partner Rechtsanwälte GmbH and co-founder of several companies in the legal tech sector.
-His areas of expertise include commercial law, contract law, competition law, trademark law, design law, IT law, e-commerce law, and data protection law.
+Attorney Peter Harlander is a senior partner at Harlander & Partner Rechtsanwälte GmbH and co-founder of several companies in the legal tech sector.
+His practice focuses on commercial law, contract law, competition law, trademark law, design law, IT law, e-commerce law, and data protection law.

 Our Law Firm